 The Princess always calls our resident superspy in private as “Charlotte”.
 Not anything else.
 This is her saying goodbye because the Princess believed that she’s going to die.
 But, as she argued to “Charlotte” she is going to do her best to make a difference.

 Personally, I believe that Zelda will discover the Princess is pretending to be Ange and then try to kill her.
 But not immediately, the Rebel Colonist still need a figure to rally around.
-After that, its fair game.
+After that, it is fair game.

 This is going to be controversial and might be a product of wishful thinking.

-But, there are two ways to read Ange this episode – straight – as someone who is getting increasingly desperate so save someone she love or as the show has repeatedly taught us – a lying liar who lies.
+But, there are two ways to read Ange this episode – straight – as someone who is getting increasingly desperate to save someone she loves or as the show has repeatedly taught us – a lying liar who lies.

 I chose to believe that Ange is lying.